 As a commercial real estate investor seeking a loan, you have lots of choices of loan terms.
 That is a good problem to have but at first, it can be a bit overwhelming.
 Just find the right commercial real estate lender, and they will work with you to craft a loan that comfortably fits your individual situation.

-One of the first and most important choices will be between a recourse and non-recourse commercial real estate loan.
+One of the first and most important choices will be between a recourse and a non-recourse commercial real estate loan.
 The differences between the two are not especially complicated, but it helps to understand them when you are consulting with a lender.

 Recourse versus non-recourse